 For Regulation Crowdfunding Offerings, Wefunder calculates your annual investment limit based on the net worth and income provided upon account opening.
 Investment limits are for every 12 month period.
 Every investment in a Regulation Crowdfunding offering counts towards the annual limit.
 We will not let you invest more than this amount.
 The SEC made it pretty complicated to calculate this number, but if you're curious:

 If either your net worth or income is below $107k, you may legally invest a maximum of 5% of the lesser number.

 If both your net worth or income is above $107k, you may legally invest a maximum of 10% of the lesser number.

 No one may invest more than $107,000.
 Accredited investors are subject to the same investment limitations as everyone else, no matter how silly that is.

 For Regulation A+ offerings, unaccredited investors can invest up to 10% of income or net worth per year, whichever is greater.

 For Regulation D offerings, only accredited investors may invest, and they have no limits.

 We have investors from all around the world!
-With one exception, we accept investments from international investors, as long as you represent that you are complying with the law in your country.
+With a few exceptions, we accept investments from international investors, as long as you represent that you are complying with the law in your country.

-The one exception is the Province of Quebec, which requested that we bar their residents from investing.
+The only exceptions are the Provinces of Quebec, Ontario and Alberta which have requested that we bar their residents from investing.